-This evolutionary stage is known today as the realm of state capture, because we can speak about this phenomenon when only certain segments of the public authority are captured and not the governmental structure in its entirety.
+This level is known today as the realm of state capture, because we can speak about this phenomenon when only certain segments of the public authority are captured and not the governmental structure in its entirety.

-Within this evolutionary stage the political competition may still go on, political power transfer is still possible under constitutional circumstances, and the oligarchs still maintain their relative autonomy, as they are not tied infinitely to certain political actors.
-Both sides can enter and leave the corruption transactions relatively freely.
+Within this level the political competition may still go on, governmental change is still possible under constitutional circumstances, and the oligarchs are still maintaining their relative autonomy, as they are not tied infinitely to certain political actors.
+Both sides can relatively freely enter and leave the corruption transactions.

-In organizational criminology, this stage is referred to as "state crime," which can take the form of corporate-facilitated state crime or state-facilitated corporate crime, depending who is the dominant or initiating actor.
+The organizational criminology refers to this stage as state crime, which can take the form of corporate-facilitated state crime or state-facilitated corporate crime, depending on who is the dominant or initiating actor.

-In the case of the third evolutionary stage it is not appropriate to talk simply about "state crime" as the phenomenon that we see takes place in what is already a criminal state.
-It is not just that oligarchs or the organized underworld have captured the state-it has, instead, become a political enterprise.
-The organized upper world has captured the economy, including the oligarchs themselves.
-We can see this in some post-communist countries: e.g., Hungary within the EU, Montenegro in the Balkans, Russia, Azerbaijan, and some Central Asian countries that are former Soviet republics.
-This evolutionary stage is possible when two conditions are met: the monopolization of power by one political actor, accompanied by the systematic surrendering of the institutions of checks and balances.
-The second condition is the lack or practical nonexistence of private property during the regime changes and the extensive distrust as privatization happened in these countries.
+In the case of the third level it is not appropriate to talk simply about state crime as the phenomenon that we see already is rather a criminal state.
+It is not any more the oligarchs or the organized underworld capturing the state, but a political enterprise, the "organized upperworld" captures the economy, including the oligarchs themselves.
+This is what we can witness in some post-communist countries: e.g. Hungary within the EU, Montenegro on the Balkans, Russia, Azerbaijan and some Central-Asian countries of the former Soviet republics.
+This level is possible when two conditions are met the monopolization of power by one political actor, accompanied by the systematic surrendering of the institutions of checks and balances.
+The second condition is the lack or practical non-existence of private property when regime changes occured and the extensive distrust as privatisation happened in these countries afterwards.13

-The emerging post-communist criminal states, where the governance bears the features of a criminal organization, can be described as postcommunist mafia states.
-It is nothing less than the privatized form of a parasite state.
-In this case, the central bodies of the state itself operate in concert as a criminal organization, as the organized upper world.
+The emerging post-communist criminal states, where the governance bears the features of a criminal organization, can be described as post-communist mafia states.14 That is none else but the privatised form of a parasite state.
+In this case the central bodies of the state itself operate in concert as a criminal organization, as the organized upperworld.

-Let us briefly summarize the basic features of the corrupt criminal state:
+Let us shortly summarize the basic features of the corrupt criminal state:

-1. The concentration of political power and the accumulation of wealth by the adopted political family occur in unison.
-Public benefit becomes subordinated to private interests not occasionally but permanently, and in a manner that influences political decision making in a fundamentally determinant, systematic way.
+1. The concentration of political power and the accumulation of wealth of the adopted political family (the new clan-type form of the ruling elite) occur in unison.
+Public benefit becomes subordinated to private interests not occasionally but permanently, and in a manner that influences political decision-making in a fundamentally determinant, systematic way.